Anti-Money Laundering, Countering the Financing of Terrorism & Sanctions Policy Statement

 Coinhako prohibits conducting business with certain categories of clients, including but not limited to:

 - Individuals or entities known or suspected to be a terrorist or a criminal organisation or member of such or listed on sanction lists;

 - Clients operating in prohibited industries listed in 2(a.) above;

 - Client in which their identity, or beneficial owners cannot be ascertained;

-- Clients who refuse to furnish information or documents sufficient to satisfy our due diligence;
+- Clients who refuse to furnish information or documents to satisfy our level of due diligence; and

 - Clients where the legitimacy of the business cannot be ascertained.

-Compliance with our AML Program and internal procedures allows us to maintain good standing in the jurisdictions in which we transact business.
+Compliance with our AML Program and internal procedures allows us to maintain a good standing in the jurisdictions in which we transact business.
 Coinhako cooperates to the fullest extent permitted by law with investigations and inquiries from law enforcement and regulatory authorities.